ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 Ruddock2
 ^^^^^^^^
-The Ruddock2 board is a motherboard that sits between a processor module, currently either BeagleBone or a microcontroller (MSP430) and the display interface board.
-It provides signal routing from the processor to the interface connectors together with some LED’s and switches that can be used to configure the software or create a user interface.
+The Ruddock2 board is a motherboard that sits between a processor board, currently either BeagleBone or a microcontroller (MSP430) and the display interface board.
+It provides signal routing from the processor to the interface connectors together with some LEDs and switches that can be used to configure the software or create a user interface.
 The board allows the Epson serial, parallel and TFT interfaces to be used depending on the interface board and controller selected.
-The processor board can remove all power from the Ruddock2 under software control allowing hardware components, e.g. display interface boards, to be safely exchanged.
+The processor board can disable all power from the Ruddock2 under software control allowing hardware components, e.g. display interface boards, to be safely exchanged.
 The board has a 128B EEPROM which can be used as non-volatile storage if required.

 HB Z6/Z7
 ^^^^^^^^
-The Z6 and Z7 are very similar boards differing in the display connector used.
-All versions of the  Z7 board have the provision to turn off 3V3 power to the display controller; this feature is absent on version 6.1 of the Z6, but has been introduced as of version 6.3, along with the ability to control the clock enable and PMIC wake signals.
-Both boards are intended to drive an S1D13541 small display controller which is bonded to the display itself.
-The board has a TI PMIC and a 128B EEPROM for storing power supply calibration data.
+The Z6 and Z7 are intented to drive a S1D13541 small display controller which is bonded to the display itself.
+The boards differ in the display connector used.
+The Z7 board is used to drive the Type19 "Bracelet" display and the Z6 is used to drive all other Plastic Logic small displays.
+The boards have a TI PMIC and a 128B EEPROM for storing power supply calibration data.
 The VCOM DAC in the PMIC is used to set the VCOM value for the display.
-The Z7 board is used to drive the Type19 “Bracelet display” and the Z6 is used to drive all other Plastic Logic small displays.

-HB Z1.3
-^^^^^^^
-The Z1.3 board is intended to drive an S1D13541 small display controller which is bonded to the display itself.
-The board has a MAXIM PMIC and a separate Maxim 5820 DAC for setting the VCOM voltage.
-There is no storage for power supply calibration data on this board.
-Driving this board requires some physical modifications to the microcontroller board to resolve an SPI wiring issue.
-It is no longer recommended to use the MAXIM PMIC for small displays but this board remains useful of an example of how to if required.
+All versions of the Z7 board have the provision to turn off 3V3 power to the display controller; this feature is absent on version 6.1 of the Z6 but has been introduced as of version 6.3, along with the ability to control the clock enable and PMIC wake signals.

 Raven
 ^^^^^
-The Raven board is designed to drive large 10.7” Type11 displays.
+The Raven board is designed to drive 10.7” Type11 displays.
 The board has an Epson S1D13524 controller and associated memory, a Maxim PMIC, a 128B EEPROM for storing power supply calibration data and an LM75 temperature sensor.
 The VCOM DAC in the PMIC is used to set the VCOM value for the display.